UCB-Econ-148/sp24/syllabus.md

 We will be using several websites this semester.
 Here's what they're all used for:

 - [Course Website](http://www.econ148.org): where all content will be posted.
+- [Textbook](http://www.econ148.org/textbook): textbook that accompanies the course.
 - [Ed](https://edstem.org/us/courses/34369/discussion/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
-- [DataHub](http://datahub.berkeley.edu): where all assignments will be hosted.
-(You will not usually have to navigate here manually; assignment links on the course homepage bring you to the right place automatically.)
+- [DataHub](http://data100.datahub.berkeley.edu): where all assignments will be hosted.
+(You will not usually have to navigate here manually; assignment links on the course homepage bring you to the right place automatically.) <!-- make PR with new packages-->
-- [Gradescope](https://www.gradescope.com/courses/487793): where all labs and projects are submitted and all grades live.
+- [Gradescope](https://www.gradescope.com/): where all labs and projects are submitted and all grades live.
 (Not bCourses! 🙅)
-- [Poll Everywhere](https://pollev.com/) : this is where we will do class checks and attendance checks!
+- [Poll Everywhere](https://pollev.com/ericvandusen) : this is where we will do class checks and attendance checks!

 ---